iuni-cadre/postgres-dataset-tools/README.md

 # postgres-dataset-tools
-Tools for creating and managing datasets in Postgres
+This repository contains Tools for creating and managing datasets in Postgres.
+The MAG dataset and the OpenAlex dataset in MAG format are supported.